Barclays says doesn't expect to raise capital externally

-LONDON (Reuters) - Barclays (BARC.L) Finance Director Tushar Morzaria said he doesn’t expect the bank to have to raise capital from shareholders after it reported second-quarter results that were ahead of expectations.
+LONDON, July 29 (Reuters) - Barclays Finance Director Tushar Morzaria said he doesn’t expect the bank to have to raise capital from shareholders after it reported second-quarter results that were ahead of expectations.

 “We don’t expect to be doing external capital raises,” Morzaria told reporters on a conference call.

-Bernstein analyst Chirantan Barua said in a note on Wednesday there was a significant risk Barclays would have to raise 5 billion pounds from shareholders.
+Bernstein analyst Chirantan Barua said in a note on Wednesday there was a significant risk Barclays would have to raise 5 billion pounds ($7.8 billion) from shareholders.